Lambert's problem in orbital dynamics: a self--contained introduction: Lambert's problem

 As we concluded from the argument developed in Section \ref{sec:GraviatationalOrbits}, the only admissible trajectories for an object moving solely under the influence of a gravitational potential are conic sections.
 We will refer to movement along these trajectories as ``free falling" since, once the particle is placed on a given orbit, conservation of angular momentum takes over and no additional energy is required to set it in motion.
 As is evident from equation \eqref{eq:physicalexentricity}, considering that the masses of the particle and the attractive center are fixed and given, the particular conic section will be determined by the particle's energy---or equivalently its velocity.

 Lambert's problem can be expressed as: \begin{problem}[Lambert's Problem] Given a particle located at the position $\boldsymbol r_1$ and a target position $\boldsymbol r_2$, determine the energy required to place the particle on a conical orbit connecting the two points, and such that the trip's duration is $\Delta t$ while completing $Q$ revolutions before arriving at $\boldsymbol r_2$. \end{problem} From the mathematical point of view, this question becomes a two--point boundary value problem involving the equations of motion \eqref{eq:MotionEqs} (or equivalently equation \eqref{eq:SecondOrderEquation}).
 Boundary value problems differ from initial value problems in the sense that, instead of knowing the initial position and velocity, $\boldsymbol r$ and $\boldsymbol{\dot r}_0$, of the particle (or alternatively its energy and angular momentum), the initial and final positions $\boldsymbol r_0$ and $\boldsymbol r_f$ are prescribed.
 This condition changes substantially the mathematical treatment of the problem.
-One key difference is that boundary value problems tend to have multiple solutions even when the values at the boundaries are specified and therefore need supplemental physical information.
+One key difference is that boundary value problems tend to have multiple solutions and therefore need supplemental physical information to elucidate the correct answer.
 Intuitively, a particle could travel along the same---closed---conic section either clockwise or counter--clockwise and complete multiple cycles before arriving at the final position.
 As we shall soon see, in our case the additional information will pertain to the number of revolutions that the particle can complete before arriving at the target endpoint.
 We will appeal to the geometric analysis of the possible trajectories that we developed in the previous section to sidestep the problem of \textit{integrating} the boundary value problem.